-5. The local sc applicable s Yes • 6. strict improvement plan is posted, the district has afforded a reasonable for public input on the plan and has considered such input (703 KAR 5:225).
-Yes T 7. opriate, the local school district will consult with private school officials in a timely gful way to assure equitable participation of children and/or teachers in the ols Yes V 8. the Every St and D; ESS hool district will coordinate and collaborate with other agencies as required by udent Succeeds Act (ESSA) Title I, Parts A, C, and D; ESSA Title II, Parts A, B, A Title IV, Title VII, Title X, Part C, the Individuals with Disabilities Education Act the Carl D. Perkins Vocational and Technical Education Act of 2006 or its Yes T 9.
-The local sc Programs, in operations a evaluation, a complaints a Yes V 10.
-The local school district will: a.
+5. nool district will administer each Covered Program in accordance with all atutes, regulations, program plans and applications.
+Yes • 6. strict improvement plan is posted, the district has afforded a reasonable for public input on the plan and has considered such input (703 KAR 5:225).
+Yes • 7. opriate, the local school district will consult with private school officials in a timely gful way to assure equitable participation of children and/or teachers in the ols Yes 8. the Every St and D; ESS hool district will coordinate and collaborate with other agencies as required by udent Succeeds Act (ESSA) Title I, Parts A, C, and D; ESSA Title II, Parts A, B, A Title IV, Title VII, Title X, Part C, the Individuals with Disabilities Education Act the Carl D. Perkins Vocational and Technical Education Act of 2006 or its Yes V 9.
+Programs, ir operations a evaluation, a hool district will adopt and use proper methods of administering the Covered including: implementation of obligations, the correction of deficiencies in program is identified through technical assistance, program audits, monitoring or and the adoption of written procedures for the receipt and resolution of alleging violations of law in the administration of such programs Yes T 10.
+The local sc hool district will: Yes T a.
 Provide timely program reports to the Kentucky Department of Education on activities and expenditures, including reports requested by the U. S. Department of Education b.
 Maintain records, provide information, and afford access to the records as the Kentucky Department of Education or the federal offices may find necessary to carry out their responsibilities